 Exit Button

-Clicking on this button should close the browser window for the “Site Reference” and take the user back to the window the user was in prior to opening up the Site Reference.
+Clicking on this button should close the browser window for the “Help Guide” and take the user back to the window the user was in prior to opening up the Help Guide.

 Forward Button

-This should take the user forward one page within the Site Reference to the next one.
+This should take the user forward one page within the Help Guide to the next one.
 It should not be available to be clicked on if the user is at the last page.

 Look & design